seanbell/starcluster-startceleryworker/README.md

 <pre>
 starcluster sshnode -u ubuntu cluster_name node001 "tmux capture-pane -p -S '-100' -t celery-queue"
 </pre>
-Replace `queue` with your queue name.  `-S '-100'` gives an extra 100 lines of history.
+Replace `queue` with your queue name.
+The argument `-S '-100'` gives an extra 100 lines of history.

 Or log in and attach to the pane:
 <pre>